 True, as the preceding example 1 shows, you could put a $2,800 deduction on the tax return and thereby save some taxes.

-But with a home office deduction, mostly you or your accountant simply moved deductions around in past.
+But with a home office deduction, mostly you or your accountant simply moved deductions around.

 For example, $1,000 of the $10,000 of mortgage interest moved from Schedule A’s list of itemized deductions to the 8829 form that tallies the home office deduction.